trueos/trueos-docs/trueos-handbook/advanced.rst

 Creating an Automated Installation
 ==================================

-TrueOS® provides a set of Bourne shell scripts that allow advanced users to create automatic or customized TrueOS® installations. :command:`pc-sysinstall` is the name of the master script; it reads a customizable configuration file and uses dozens of backend scripts to perform the installation.
+TrueOS® provides a set of Bourne shell scripts that allow advanced users to create automatic or customized TrueOS® installations.
+:command:`pc-sysinstall` is the name of the master script; it reads a customizable configuration file and uses dozens of backend scripts to perform the installation.
 You can read more about this utility by typing **man pc-sysinstall**.

 Here is a quick overview of the components used by :command:`pc-sysinstall`:

-* :file:`/usr/local/share/pc-sysinstall/backend/` contains the scripts used by the TrueOS® installer.
-Scripts have been divided by function, such as
-  :file:`functions-bsdlabel.sh` and :file:`functions-installcomponents.sh`.
+* :file:`/usr/local/share/pc-sysinstall/backend/` contains the scripts
+  used by the TrueOS® installer.
+Scripts have been divided by function, such as :file:`functions-bsdlabel.sh` and :file:`functions-installcomponents.sh`.
 If you have ever wondered how the TrueOS® installer works, read through these scripts.
 This directory also contains the :file:`parseconfig.sh` and :file:`startautoinstall.sh` scripts which :command:`pc-sysinstall` uses to parse the configuration file and begin the installation.

-* :file:`/usr/local/share/pc-sysinstall/backend-query/` contains the scripts which are used by the installer to detect and configure hardware.
+* :file:`/usr/local/share/pc-sysinstall/backend-query/` contains the
+  scripts which are used by the installer to detect and configure hardware.

-* :file:`/usr/local/share/pc-sysinstall/conf/` contains the configuration file :file:`pc-sysinstall.conf`.
+* :file:`/usr/local/share/pc-sysinstall/conf/` contains the
+  configuration file :file:`pc-sysinstall.conf`.
 It also contains a file indicating which localizations are available (:file:`avail-langs`), an :file:`exclude-from-upgrade` file, and a :file:`licenses/` subdirectory containing text files of applicable licenses.

-* :file:`/usr/local/share/pc-sysinstall/doc/` contains the help text that is seen if you run :command:`pc-sysinstall` without any arguments.
+* :file:`/usr/local/share/pc-sysinstall/doc/` contains the help text
+  that is seen if you run :command:`pc-sysinstall` without any arguments.

-* :file:`/usr/local/share/pc-sysinstall/examples/` contains several example configuration files for different scenarios (e.g. :file:`upgrade`,
+* :file:`/usr/local/share/pc-sysinstall/examples/` contains several
+  example configuration files for different scenarios (e.g.
-  :file:`fbsd-netinstall`).
-The :file:`README` file in this directory should be considered as mandatory reading before using :command:`pc-sysinstall`.
+  :file:`upgrade` and :file:`fbsd-netinstall`).
+The :file:`README` in
+  this directory should be considered as mandatory reading before using :command:`pc-sysinstall`.

-* :file:`/usr/sbin/pc-sysinstall` this is the script that is used to perform a customized installation.
+* :file:`/usr/sbin/pc-sysinstall` is the script that is used to perform a customized installation.

 This section discusses the steps needed to create a custom installation.

 First, determine which variables you wish to customize.
 A list of possible variables can be found in :file:`/usr/local/share/pc-sysinstall/examples/README` and are summarized in Table 5.5a.
 Note that the Table is meant as a quick reference to determine which variables are available.
 The :file:`README` file contains more complete descriptions for each variable.

 **Table 5.5a: Available Variables for Customizing a TrueOS® Installation**